stickstaart/Front-End-Mentor-Challenges/calculator-app-main/README-JOZcalculator.md

 As for the JavaScript, I have reviewed a couple of methods to do this, including one that was 100% HTML, but it didn't have the features I needed, it was too basic.
 So I made a simple version with JavaScript, but I made use of the function property "eval".

+I saved implementing the three different themes for last, since this is also the first time I am doing this.
+There are multiple ways to do this.
+Using CSS variables is key I think.
+Now, I could make use of multiple CSS files for each theme, I can work with different classes for each theme or I can dynamically change the variables.
+I think the easiest way to do this, is by working with different classnames for each theme.

 ```js
 function eval(x: string): any
 // Evaluates JavaScript code and executes it.